rvsatyam/Sudoku/README.md

 Program will start running.
 Then, you can create sudoku.
 Also, you can solve given sudoku.
 You can take hint by using hint button.

+For making sudoku, stack data structure is used for backtracking.